-A two-year-old-and-change, standing by the tracks and waving, almost always elicited a blast of the horn from passing trains.
-Mom would have freaked, of course, but she had the endless laundry to occupy her while I opened the front gate and skipped over to the tracks.
+And there I was: two-years-old-and-change, standing by the tracks and waving.
+The engineers would reward me with a blast of the horn.
+Mom would have freaked, of course, but she had endless laundry to occupy her while I opened the front gate and skipped over to the tracks.
 I could circle around behind the abandoned railroad station for cover.

 Yes, I was a rail buff.
 I still am.